leaest/dsta-2025-2/reports/report_milestone3.md

 Check if the container is running with `docker ps` --> `STATUS` --> "Up ... seconds" or check the container status through the Docker desktop applicaiton.

 For this project, we use Psycopg, the most popular PostgreSQL adapter for Python.
-Psycopg 3 is the latest version and recommended for new projects.
-Before installing Psycopg, the virtual environment should also be running.
-Install Psycopg and specify the version:
-`pip install --upgrade pip`
-`pip install "psycopg[binary]==3.3"`

-This installs a self-contained package with all necessary libraries for connecting to PostgreSQL.
+We install this via the `requirements.txt` file in the virtual environment.

 ### Python Jokes
 The code is divided into functions to improve modularity, readability, and reusability.
 Each function handles a specific task, making the code easier to understand and maintain.